iben12/iben12-multi-arch-build/README.md

 ## Buildx multi-arch (Docker Engine on Linux)

+Now let's make this without Docker Desktop so we can run it anywhere without a desktop environment.

-> **_NOTICE:_** Here I switch to a x86 Linux VM in the cloud that runs on Debian Bullseye, Docker is installed via the [convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
+> **Note** Here I switch to a x86 Linux VM in the cloud that runs on Debian Bullseye, Docker is installed via the [convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).

-I will clone our working repository on the machine by (you may need to install `git cli`):
+I will clone our working repository on the machine by (you may need to install `git`):
 ```bash
 git clone https://github.com/iben12/multi-arch-build.git